P-O-K/File-Making/README.md

             Requires either:
                      An explicit full path( C:\foldernameA\foldernameB ) or, An extension to the CWD( .\foldernameA\foldernameB ).

+                     If the dir doesn't exist a prompt will be given to make it.

     File argument:
             Requires:
                     Extension type( .txt | .py | .html | .bat | ect.. )  eg.. myNote.txt, application.py

     Software argument:
             Requires either:
                     The name if the software alone if the program is aware of it IE( Notepad ), or The name of the desired program with .exe extension IE( otherSoftware.exe )

+                    System knowledge of .exe program required!

     Any Argument duplicates will use the 1st given argument.